Wreck of the Sea Venture

 Jamestown At Last

 After their miraculous survival, ten-month sojourn, and journey on self-made ships, they arrived in Jamestown May 1610.
 There they found the few surviving inhabitants of Jamestown mere scarecrows hopelessly awaiting their impending deaths.
 The Sea Venturers were able to feed them.
 (Unfortunately in their ignorance of Jamestown's predicament they didn't bring any more food than they thought they would need for the voyage.
 But that small amount was more than the Jamestown residents had had available for a long time.)
-The new arrivals from Bermuda attempted to find new food sources near Jamestown but finally concluded the situation was hopeless and decided to sail themselves and the few surviving colonists back to England on their newly minted ships.

 Again, the story is breathtaking.
 The very day they sail, Lord De La Warr arrives and orders them back into the fort.
 (We can only imagine the groans and forbidden oaths.)
 Thankfully, the leaders had forbidden the Jamestowners from burning the much-hated fort they wanted to destroy on their way out.
 Sooner than they could have imagined, they would be back in it, dependent on the protection of its thin walls.

-Some among us may discount the Sea Venturer's impact since Lord De La Warr and ensemble were enroute to Jamestown even at the time the Sea Venturers arrived there.
-But given a few more weeks, the inevitable toll of starvation would have likely left less than a dozen besieged residents - if the Indians hadn't already discovered their depleted numbers and finished the job.
+Sea Venturer's impact since Lord De La Warr and ensemble were enroute to Jamestown even at the time the Sea Venturers arrived there.
+But given a few more weeks, the inevitable toll of starvation would have likely left less than a dozen besieged residents - if the natives hadn't already discovered their depleted numbers and finished the job.
 De La Warr found the bodily condition of the Starving Time survivors much improved than the Sea Venturers found them.

 Had the Sea Venturers not arrived first, Jamestown would be Roanoke 2.0.

-In addition to saving the few survivors and saving the fort, our SV survivors gave De La Warr about one hundred thirtyish Sea Venturers (some had left with with Admiral Somers, so it gets difficult to keep up with their exact number at specific times).
+In addition to saving the few survivors and saving the fort, our SV survivors gave De La Warr about 130ish Sea Venturers (some had left with with Admiral Somers, so it gets difficult to keep up with their exact number at specific times).
 But the Sea Venturers provided about 1/3 of the man power that De La Warr and the Virginia Company had working for them at the time.

 Support for the Virginia colony hung by a thread.
 The financial investment, not to mention human investment, was largely lost.
 So what WOULD have happened if the three ships brought by De La Warr had found only a few starving souls inside the fort?